Sphereon-Opensource/SSI-SDK/packages/web3-provider-headless/README.md

 <h1 align="center">
   <br>
   <a href="https://www.sphereon.com"><img src="https://sphereon.com/content/themes/sphereon/assets/img/logo.svg" alt="Sphereon" width="400"></a>
   <br>Express Support
   <br>
 </h1>

-This plugin adds Express REST API support, used in multiple plugins.
+@@@@@This plugin adds Express REST API support, used in multiple plugins.
 It allows to configure multiple express options, and provides defaults.
 It also add support for Passport based authentication, allowing integration with many different strategies/solutions, including OpenID Connect.
 Lastly it has an integration with Azure/Entra Active Directory